Berlusconi's girlfriend, 28, tells press she wants to marry him

 Berlusconi, who turns 77 on Sunday, is divorcing his second wife Veronica Lario, whom he married in 1990.
 The couple had three children together.

 Lario filed for divorce in 2009, accusing Berlusconi of having an affair with a 17-year-old girl, which he denied.
-He is disputing a settlement with Lario that would cost him about 100,000 euros (84,306.50 pounds) per day if confirmed by a court.
+He is disputing a settlement with Lario that would cost him about 100,000 euros ($135,000) per day if confirmed by a court.

 "I was a minor when I set my sights on him," Pascale said, according to an excerpt of the interview published on Vanity Fair's Web site.
 The full interview will be released on Wednesday in the magazine which features the couple on its cover. (link.reuters.com/cuc43v)